 - Recommend funding strategies and governance models to create a sustainable and more resilient city.

 - Project Initiation: June 2021

 - Presentation of Final Plan: June 2022 (anticipated)

 - Plan Implementation: It will take time to implement needed solutions.
 From the time the plan is completed in June 2022, design and construction to implement the plan’s recommendations will take place over many years and funding will always be limited.

 Saw Mill Run Integrated Watershed Management Plan

 The Saw Mill Run Integrated Watershed Management Plan recognizes the need to manage stormwater across municipal boundaries.
-This multi-agency partnership includes the 12 municipalities within the Saw Mill Run Watershed, the Saw Mill Run Watershed Association, Economic Development South, the Allegheny County Sanitary Authority (ALCOSAN), and the U.S. Army Corps of Engineers.
+This multi-agency partnership includes the 12 municipalities within the Saw Mill Run Watershed, Watersheds of South Pittsburgh, Economic Development South, the Allegheny County Sanitary Authority (ALCOSAN), and the U.S. Army Corps of Engineers.

 Integrated watershed planning uses a combination of green and gray infrastructure to manage stormwater.
 It is potentially more cost-effective, and can result in additional economic, social, and environmental benefits.
 It also considers pollutant sources in the watershed to holistically address water quality challenges.